Our country is divided in so many ways, with a growing chasm between men and women.

 A powerful message at an important time

 “This book was very enjoyable to read.
 I learned a lot and even better I gained a lot of hope in it’s pages.
 When I was in nursing school back in the ‘80’s my father would tell people I was studying to be a “medical professional” and it was not uncommon for patients to actually ask if I was a “male nurse”?
 We’ve come a long way since then, and this book furthers us all on our path towards enlightenment.
-Thank you Jacqueline and Eva for sharing your wisdom and insight!”
+Thank you Jacqueline for sharing your wisdom and insight!”

 IT ALL MAKES SENSE!